spencermountain/dumpster-dive/README.md

 ### 1) 💪 you can do this.
 you can do this.
-a few Gb. you can do this.
+just a few Gb. you can do this.

 ### 2) get ready
 Install [nodejs](https://nodejs.org/en/), [mongodb](https://docs.mongodb.com/manual/installation/)